LouisString/homework2/try.md

 &ensp;&ensp;&ensp;Using a dedicated branch to prepare releases makes it possible for one team to polish the current release while another team continues working on features for the next release.
 It also creates well-defined phases of development.

+&ensp;&ensp;&ensp;So, we see the overall flow of Gitflow is:
+>* A develop branch is created from master
+>* A release branch is created from develop
+>* Feature branches are created from develop
+>* When a feature is complete it is merged into the release branch
+>* When the release branch is done it is merged into develop and master
+>* If an issue in master is detected a hotfix branch is created from master
+>* Once the hotfix is complete it is merged to both develop and master

 <br/><br/><br/><br/>
 <font face = "AR ESSENCE" size = 4 >